vegaprotocol/sample-api-scripts/README.md

     ```

-To make sure you have all the tools required and have setup your environment correctly it is best to try out the most basic vega time script.
+To make sure you have all the tools required and have setup your environment correctly, it is best to try out the most basic `vega-time` script.

 ```bash
 python3 vega-time/get-time.py